AAnnan/Mega_dSMF/README.md

 # Mega_dSMF
-Analysing nanopore sequencing of dSMF data with [ONT's Megalodon](https://github.com/nanoporetech/megalodon)
+Analyse nanopore sequencing of dSMF data with [ONT's Megalodon](https://github.com/nanoporetech/megalodon).

 ## Installation
 1) Log on the **GPU** node (IZBDelhi).
 This is important to make use of the faster scratch folder.
 Make sure that you have Conda installed with `conda --version`